Christ the King Cathedral (Gaborone)

 Christ the King Cathedral is a Roman Catholic church in Gaborone, Botswana.
 It is the mother church of the Roman Catholic Diocese of Gaborone.
-The current bishop is Valentine Tsamma Seane.
+The current bishop is Franklyn Atese Nubuasah, SVD.

 History

 Pope John Paul II visited the cathedral on 13 September 1988.

 Mass schedule

 Mass is held Monday through Friday at 6:45 am and 5:00 pm.
 Saturday Mass in at 8:00 am in English, and Sunday Mass is held three times: 7:30 am in English, 10:00 am in Setswana, and 5:00 pm in English.